softwaresaved/NGCMGSoton-2015-06-21/novice/git/01-setup.md

 we're telling Git:

 *   our name and email address,
-*   to colorize output,
 *   what our favorite text editor is, and
 *   that we want to use these settings globally (i.e., for every project),

-The four commands above only need to be run once: the flag `--global` tells Git to use the settings for every project on this machine.
+The three commands above only need to be run once: the flag `--global` tells Git to use the settings for every project on this machine.

 You can check your settings at any time: